OpenMandrivaSoftware/null-rsync3/README.md

    ```

 ## License
 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+It’s maintained by the OpenMandriva Association

 ## Acknowledgements